Sokoloco/eistoolbox/README.md

 - [ ] Fit using Powell
 - [ ] Simulate fitted data
 - [ ] Compute correlation coefficient between source data and simulated data
+- [ ] Open a new window to display the fitting results as a table, before saving them

 If you have comments or suggestions, [send me an e-mail](mailto:juan.montero@tu-harburg.de)